After coming out of Egypt, God's people finally entered into the land of Canaan as promised by God.

 David was a man who worshipped God both in his successes and his failures, in suffering and in joy.
 He wrote many famous songs and prayers to God which are called the Psalms or the Zabur.
-Some of them were written when David was experienced the worst time of his life: loneliness, fear, confusion, and constantly fleeing from his enemies and from death
+Some of them were written when David was experiencing the worst time of his life: loneliness, fear, injustice, betrayal, and constantly fleeing from his enemies and from death.

-1. We want to listen to the voice of God, but so often we just listen to other voices around us.
+2. We want to listen to the voice of God, but often we just listen to other voices around us.
 Why is this so?

-2. What does God mean when He says, "I look at the heart"?
-How does it affect the way you look at yourself, other people, and God?
+3. What does God mean when He says, "I look at the heart"?
+How does it affect the way we look at ourselves, other people, and God?

-4. Who will you share this story with?
+5. Who can I share this story with?